aiven/aiven-docs/docs/products/clickhouse/howto/manage-users-roles.md

 [upstream ClickHouse documentation](https://clickhouse.com/docs/en/sql-reference/statements/grant/#privileges).

 :::note
-You can grant permissions to a table that does not yet exist.
+You can grant privileges to a table that does not yet exist.
 :::

 :::note
-Users can grant permissions according to their privileges.
-If the user lacks the required permissions for a requested operation, they receive a `Not enough privileges` exception.
+Users can grant privileges according to their privileges.
+If the user lacks the required privileges for a requested operation, they receive a `Not enough privileges` exception.
 :::